japeral/Bedinino/README.md

 This is the list of desired requeriments that will be implemented:

+- 4 bistable relay automatic swap for primary and secondary battery timed (DONE) and by voltages level (DONE).
 - Primary battery voltage adquisition.
 (DONE)
 - Secondary battery voltaga adquisition.
 (DONE)
 - Primary current adquisition by hall effect current sensors (DONE) and Resistors (DO TO).
-- 4 bistable relay automatic swap for primary and secondary battery (DONE)
 - Instantáneos sweet point indicator in magnets per minute / input mA form Primary.
 (TO DO).
 - Secondary current input adquisition and RMS calculations (by software or dedicated AD736 chip).
 (TO DO)
 - Input mAh totalizer.
 (TO DO)